 - Inspectors must upload inspection data to REAC within 24 hours of the time the inspection was completed.
-If the inspection cannot be uploaded for technical reasons, the inspector must immediately contact REAC TAC to secure a TAC reference number. - Successfully uploaded inspections must not be deleted until the inspection is accepted by HUD and is authorized for payment.
-It is strongly recommended that inspectors save a backup copy of their inspection files on their computer until each inspection shows as accepted in "Inspection Review" and is authorized for payment.
+If the inspection cannot be uploaded for technical reasons, the inspector must immediately contact REAC TAC to secure a REAC TAC reference number. - Successfully uploaded inspections shall not be deleted until the inspection is accepted by HUD and is authorized for payment.
+It is strongly recommended that inspectors save a backup copy of inspection files on their computer until each inspection is accepted in "Inspection Review" and authorized for payment.